The Great American Retirement Pivot (Part 2): Building Your Own Pension with Real Estate

 Here's what makes it better than a traditional pension: you still own the assets.
 Properties appreciate.
 Rents track inflation.
 You can sell one if you need a lump sum.
 You can 1031 exchange into a bigger property or a REIT if you want to stop managing.

-A corporate pension is a promise from a company that may or may not exist in 20 years.
-Your rental portfolio?
-That's yours.
+A corporate pension is a promise from a company that may not exist in 20 years.
+Your rental portfolio is yours.

 The Tax Advantage During Accumulation

 While you're building this portfolio, the IRS is quietly subsidizing the effort.
-Depreciation lets you write off each building's value — not the land — over 27.5 years.
+Depreciation lets you write off each building's value over 27.5 years.

 After you pay off the mortgages and rental income jumps to $7,000/month, depreciation still shields a portion.
 But by then, you'll want a cost segregation study to accelerate whatever deductions remain.